azlen/LudumDare25/README.md

-#LudumDare25
+##Ludum Dare Game
 ===========
 I am thinking I shall create this game similar to Papa Sangre (all based around 3D sound).
-Hopefully the them will fit in well with this idea.
+Hopefully the theme will fit in well with this idea.